 Structs and Enums

-You have to include the struct keyword before the name of the struct type to declare a struct: In C++, you could do this
+You have to include the struct keyword before the name of the struct type to declare a struct: In C++, you could do thisstruct a_structand have a new instance of a_struct called struct_instance.
+In C, however, we have to include the struct keyword when declaring struct_instance:

 {